7 Best Hootsuite Alternatives — Tested & Compared (2026)

 What's the cheapest Hootsuite alternative with AI features?

-Is Buffer better than Hootsuite?
+Is Planable better than Hootsuite for agencies?

 Can I use Hootsuite alternatives for team collaboration?